Monday, July 28, 2008

 The title may not sound very interesting, but C. S. Lewis’s Experiment in Criticism is more engaging than the title suggests.
 The experiment is to alter the traditional practice of pronouncing a book “good” or “bad” and instead examine if the reader is a “good” or “bad” reader.
 Basically Lewis contends that nearly all books have some value, it is the two ways different people respond to books that is most telling.
 He labels people in two categories: the literary and the unliterary.

-the most unliterary reader of all sticks to ‘the news.’
+By unliterary Lewis does not mean those who do not read books at all, although he says: the most unliterary reader of all sticks to ‘the news.’
 He reads daily with unwearied relish, how, in some place he has never seen, under circumstances which never quite become clear, someone he doesn’t know has married, rescued, robbed, rapped, or murdered someone else he doesn’t know (28).

 Lewis clarifies by saying that only reading newspapers and so on “makes no essential difference between him and the class next above—those who read the lowest kinds of fiction” (29).
 He gives five points that identify the unliterary.
-They, among other things, are “unconscious of style,” “Demand swift moving narrative,” prefer description and dialogue cut to a minimum, and
+They, among other things, are “unconscious of style,” “Demand swift moving narrative,” prefer description and dialogue cut to a minimum, and they read exclusively by eye.
+The most horrible cacophonies and the most perfect specimens of rhythm and vocalic melody are to them exactly equal.
+It is by this that we discover some highly educated people to be unliterary (29).

 For me, this last characteristic raises an almost unthought of element in good reading and writing.
 To the slight wounding of my pride I realize I am not as cognizant as I imagined.